arachnetech/homebridge-mqttthing/README.md

 Version 1.0.43
 + Added option to treat unrecognized received on/off values as off when an explicit off value is configured
++ Security System: Allow target states to be restricted

 Version 1.0.42
 + Added publishing confirmation (`setOn` message must be echoed to `getOn` topic to confirm that it has been processed by the accessory), with automatic republishing